The missing link leading to candidate drop-off post offer

 Leveraging the feedback for effective hiring

-They have a simple policy of seeking feedback from their candidates, regardless of the stage or whether a candidate has been hired.
-And this has been consistently proven significant in improving and upgrading their hiring process, resulting in an even better candidate experience every time.
+They have a simple policy of seeking feedback from their candidates, regardless of the stage or if a candidate has been hired or not.
+And this has been consistently proven significant in improving and upgrading their hiring process, resulting in an even better candidate experience every single time.

 Here are some ways you can do it too.